Managing Uncomplicated Diabetes

 - Revise home monitoring if necessary.

-- Evaluate glycemia if necessary (eg, glucose curve, fructosamine).
+- Evaluate glycemia if necessary (eg, glucose curve, serum, fructosamine).

 - Perform a complete physical exam.